-Prof Dr Johan Vande Lanotte is a Professor Emeritus of Constitutional Law and Human Rights at Ghent University (BE), co-founder of the Human Rights Centre at the Faculty of Law and Criminology of Ghent University, and a Senior Legal Counsel at Van Steenbrugge Advocaten.
-In addition to being a successful politician for 30 years (1988-2018), including 13 years as Deputy Prime Minister of Belgium, Johan has worked in projects related to Belgian constitutional law and international human rights law.
+Prof Dr Johan Vande Lanotte is a Professor Emeritus of Constitutional Law and Human Rights at Ghent University (Belgium), co-founder of the Human Rights Centre at the Faculty of Law and Criminology of Ghent University, and a Senior Legal Counsel at Van Steenbrugge Advocaten.
+In addition to being a successful politician for 30 years (1988-2018), including 13 years as Deputy Prime Minister of Belgium, Johan has worked on projects related to Belgian constitutional law and international human rights law.
 He holds a PhD in Law (Ghent University), a Master of Laws (Free University of Brussels), and a Master in Political and Social Sciences (University of Antwerp).

 Prof Dr Par Engstrom

-Prof Dr Par Engstrom is an Associate Professor of Human Rights at the Institute of the Americas at the University College London (UK) and a Visiting Professor at the Paris School of International Affairs at Sciences-Po (FR).
-In addition, he is currently convening the Latin America course for the International Academy at the Foreign, Commonwealth and Development Office (FCDO) (UK) and, he is the academic coordinator of an International Network on the Inter-American Human Rights System, initially funded by the Leverhulme Trust (2014-2016).
-He is internationally recognized as an expert of the Inter-American Human Rights systems and has extensive experience working with the prevention of torture and transitional justice, specifically within Latin America.
+Prof Dr Par Engstrom is an Associate Professor of Human Rights at the Institute of the Americas at the University College London (UK) and a Visiting Professor at the Paris School of International Affairs at Sciences-Po (France).
+In addition, he is currently convening the Latin America course for the International Academy at the Foreign, Commonwealth and Development Office (FCDO) (UK), and he is the academic coordinator of an International Network on the Inter-American Human Rights System, initially funded by the Leverhulme Trust (2014-2016).
+He is internationally recognized as an expert on the Inter-American Human Rights systems and has extensive experience working with the prevention of torture and transitional justice, specifically within Latin America.
 His previous experiences include being a consultant for the Association for the Prevention of Torture, for the FCDO, and the European Parliament.
 He has also worked at the United Nations Office of the High Commissioner for Human Rights in Geneva.
 He holds a PhD in International Relations (Oxford University) and a Master in Globalization and Latin American Development (Institute of Latin American Studies, University of London)

 Prof Dr Gentian Zyberi

-Prof Dr Gentian Zyberi is a Professor of International Law and Human Rights at the Norwegian Centre for Human Rights..
+Prof Dr Gentian Zyberi is a Professor of International Law and Human Rights at the Norwegian Centre for Human Rights.
 He was previously a member of the UN Human Rights Committee (2019-2022) as well as Head of Department and Head of Education at the Norwegian Centre for Human Rights.
 In addition, he worked for the Defense at the International Criminal Tribunal for the former Yugoslavia and acted as a legal adviser and coordinator of the Albanian legal team in the Kosovo Declaration of Independence in 2009.
-He has taught in the fields of international human rights, international humanitarian law, international criminal law at various universities in Albania, China, Kosovo, the Netherlands, Norway and the United States.
+He has taught in the fields of international human rights, international humanitarian law, and international criminal law at various universities in Albania, China, Kosovo, the Netherlands, Norway, and the United States.
 His further interest and expertise lie in the role of international courts and tribunals in developing international human rights law, the protection of community interests in international law, and transitional justice processes.
-He has a PhD in International Law and a Master of Laws (both Utrecht University School of Law).
+He has a PhD in International Law and a Master of Laws (both from Utrecht University School of Law).

-The Ethics Advisor supports our team to carry out research in line with the highest ethical standards and the applicable EU, international and national law on ethical principles.
-We are committed to and ensure the respect of important EU values such as respect for human dignity, freedom, democracy, equality, the rule of law and human rights.
+The Ethics Advisor supports our team to carry out research in line with the highest ethical standards and the applicable EU, international, and national law on ethical principles.
+We are committed to and ensure the respect of important EU values such as respect for human dignity, freedom, democracy, equality, the rule of law, and human rights.

 Dr Ron Iphofen

-Dr Ron Iphofen FAcSS is an Independent Research Consultant, and a Fellow of the UK Academy of Social Sciences, the Higher Education Academy and the Royal Society of Medicine.
+Dr Ron Iphofen FAcSS is an Independent Research Consultant, and a Fellow of the UK Academy of Social Sciences, the Higher Education Academy, and the Royal Society of Medicine.
 Since retiring as Director of Postgraduate Studies in Health Sciences at Bangor University, he has advised several agencies within the European Commission, and a range of governmental and independent research institutions, including the Social Sciences and Humanities Research Council in Canada, and the National Disability Authority and the Institute of Public Health in Ireland.
 In addition, he was Vice Chair of the UK Social Research Association and now convenes their Research Ethics Forum.
 He has also advised several projects of the European Commission, including the RESPECT project, on pan-European standards in the social sciences, and was recently the principal investigator for the PRO-RES Project, an EU-funded project influencing policy on research ethics and scientific integrity across all non-medical sciences.